-DHCFP must assure CMS that the costs incurred by Medicaid for each child does not exceed the costs of institutional care.
-There are services and supplies that are not included in the in the facility rate and are excluded from the child's Institutional LOC overall costs.
-Institutional care costs are an adjusted figure to what is normally covered in an inclusive rate for an appropriate LOC for a facility, for e.g., room and board, daily nursing care, and general supplies (see MSM Chapter 503.16 for a full list of exclusions.
+DHCFP must assure Centers for Medicare and Medicaid Services (CMS) that the costs incurred by Medicaid for each child does not exceed the costs of institutional care.
+There are services and supplies that are not included in the facility rate and are excluded from the child's Institutional LOC overall costs.
+Institutional care costs are an adjusted figure to what is normally covered in an inclusive rate for an appropriate LOC for a facility, for e.g., room and board daily nursing care, and general supplies (see MCM Chapter 503.16 for a full list of exclusions).